inet-framework/inet-showcases/mobility/combining/doc/index.rst

 mobility models, such as linear motion or random waypoint.
 A large number of mobility models have been provided with INET, and they can also be combined.

-This showcase focuses on the latter, and demonstrates how elementary mobility models (those that describe motion, position and orientation on their own) can be combined to create more complex motion patterns.
+This showcase focuses on the latter and demonstrates how elementary mobility models (those that describe motion, position and orientation on their own) can be combined to create more complex motion patterns.
 (Elementary mobility models themselves are demonstrated in  :doc:`../../basic/doc/index`.)

-INET version: ``4.0``
+| INET version: ``4.0``

-Source files location: `inet/showcases/mobility/combining <https://github.com/inet-framework/inet-showcases/tree/master/mobility/combining>`__
+| Source files location: `inet/showcases/mobility/combining <https://github.com/inet-framework/inet-showcases/tree/master/mobility/combining>`__

 Overview
 --------